wndrlxx/ca-trademarks-data-pipeline/README.md

 ## Instructions

 > [!NOTE]
-> These instructions have only been tested on an Apple Silicon Mac.
-YMMV on
+> These instructions have only been tested on macOS.
+YMMV on other platforms.
-> other platforms.

 ### ✅ Before you begin